The Agent Framework Gap: Part 3 - Why It Exists and What You Give Up

 | Time to production | 2-4 weeks | 4-8 weeks |

-| Audit trail effort | Add logging manually | Built-in by design |
+| Audit trail effort | Add logging manually or part of harness | Built-in by design |

 | Reproducibility | Requires extra work | Default behavior |